InfernoDigital/RecRoomAudioSlicer/README.md

 #
 # Step 4.
 Load and run the program to create your clips!
 #
-# Then follow any youtube tutorial on how to record those clips into Rec Room and enjoy!
+# Step 5.
+Visit the tutorial room at the Rec Room Audio Shop to learn how to import those clips into Rec Room!
 #